Samar-exe/dotfiles/README.md

 ```

 > [!NOTE]
-> For more information about individual modules check their README.md file that I have added in their own modules
+> For more information about individual modules check their README.md file that I have added in their own modules (WIP)

+## TODO

+- Change bar from waybar to [astal](https://aylur.github.io/astal/guide/typescript/installation)
+- Making some nice utility widgets like, music controller, notification center using astal.